chihyanghsu0805/segmentation_networks/README.md

 ## VNet-VAE
 Myronenko, A., 2018, September.
 3D MRI brain tumor segmentation using autoencoder regularization.
 In International MICCAI Brainlesion Workshop (pp. 311-320).
 Springer, Cham.

+## Notes
+I did not use subclass since the structure is hard coded.
+I wanted to change the network based on configuration files.